Augmented Index and Quantum Streaming Algorithms for DYCK(2): Preliminaries

 \subsection{Quantum Communication Complexity}

-We refer the reader to text books such as~\cite{Watrous15,Wilde13} for standard concepts and the associated notation from quantum information.

 We use the following notation for interactive communication between two parties, called Alice and Bob by convention.
+For a register~$S$, we denote the set of its possible quantum states by~$\D(S)$.
 An $M$-message protocol $\Pi$ for a task with input registers $A_{\mathrm{in}}B_{\mathrm{in}}$ and output registers $A_{\mathrm{out}}B_{\mathrm{out}}$ is defined by a sequence of isometries $U_1, \dotsc, U_{M + 1}$ along with a pure state $\psi \in \D (T^\rA T^\rB)$ shared between Alice and Bob, for some arbitrary but finite dimensional registers $T^\rA T^\rB$.
-We refer to~$\psi$ as the pre-shared entanglement.
+We refer to~$\psi$ as the shared entanglement.
 We have $M+1$ isometries in an~$M$-message protocol, as one isometry is applied before each message, and a final isometry is applied after the last message is received.
 We assume that Alice sends the first message.
-In the case of even $M$, the registers $A_1A_3\cdots A_{M - 1}A^\prime$ are held by Alice, the registers~$B_2B_4\cdots B_{M - 2}B^\prime$ are held by Bob, and the registers~$C_1C_2C_3\cdots C_M$ represent the quantum messages exchanged by Alice and Bob.
-The~$M+1$ isometries act on these registers as indicated below (also see Figure~\ref{fig:int_mod}):
+In the case of even $M$, the registers $A_1, A_3, \dotsc, A_{M - 1}, A^\prime$ are held by Alice, the registers~$B_2, B_4, \dotsc, B_{M - 2}, B^\prime$ are held by Bob, and the registers~$C_1C_2C_3\cdots C_M$ represent the quantum messages exchanged by Alice and Bob.
+The~$M+1$ isometries act on these registers as indicated by the superscripts below (also see Figure~\ref{fig:int_mod}):

 We adopt the convention that, at the outset, $A_0 = A_{\mathrm{in}} T^\rA$, $B_0 = B_{\mathrm{in}} T^\rB$; for odd $i$ with $1 \leq i < M$, $B_i = B_{i-1}$; for even $i$ with $1 < i \leq M$, $A_i = A_{i-1}$; also $B_M = B_{M + 1} = B_{\mathrm{out}} B^\prime$, and $A_{M+1} = A_{\mathrm{out}} A^\prime$.
 In this way, after the application of $U_i$, Alice holds register $A_i$, Bob holds register $B_i$ and the communication register is $C_i$.
 In the case of an odd number of messages~$M$, the registers corresponding to $U_M, U_{M+1}$ are changed appropriately.
 We slightly abuse notation and also write $\Pi$ to denote the channel from $A_{\mathrm{in}} B_{\mathrm{in}}$ to $A_{\mathrm{out}} B_{\mathrm{out}}$ implemented by the protocol.
 That is, for any $\rho \in \D(A_{\mathrm{in}} B_{\mathrm{in}})$,